Your current path:

 Table of contents

-According to rulings at both German and European level, all employers in Germany are obliged to record the working hours of their employees.
-The best options for time recording are many and varied.
+According to rulings at both German and European level, all employers in Germany are obliged to record their employees’ working hours.
+The best ways to record time are many and varied.
 There are numerous systems for recording working time.
-From digital systems to analog clocks, everything is included that can be installed both online and stationary.
+From digital systems to analog clocks, there is everything that can be installed both online and stationary.
 In this article, we present the best options for time recording.

 The still popular classic